Clinical Trial Hopes to Reduce Stress and Improve Mood for People Living with Brain Tumors

 Under the leadership of Terri Armstrong, Ph.D., Dr. King joined the Neuro-Oncology Branch after finishing her doctorate degree.
 She researches how people feel and function throughout their illness and how stress influences their symptoms.

 Dr. King uses patient-reported outcome surveys to capture patients’ experiences.
 The information collected through these questionnaires help researchers, clinicians, and patients understand how cancer can impact symptoms and functions.
-This information also helps to inform interventional studies, studies to prevent or treat disease, to determine the best approach for managing brain and spine tumor symptoms and to provide supportive care.
+This information also helps inform interventional studies—studies to prevent or treat disease—to determine the best approach for managing brain and spine tumor symptoms and providing supportive care.

-We are using data directly from our patients to help tell their story and make their lives better.
+We are using data directly from our patients to help tell their stories and make their lives better.

-Data collected from these surveys help Dr. King and the outcomes team recognize patterns and relationships of symptoms that occur.
+Data collected from these surveys help Dr. King and the Patient Outcomes Research Program recognize patterns and relationships of symptoms that occur.
 They look at differences or patterns in symptoms that occur across different racial and ethnic groups.
-“We hope to be able to provide personalized symptom management interventions that are able to improve quality of life for our patients,” shares Dr. King.
+“We hope to provide personalized symptom management interventions that improve quality of life for our patients,” shares Dr. King.

 Virtual Reality Study